Jump to section 6 sections

 | Credit Purge Timeline | 3 years after completion | Already counting down |

-If your proposal is still active: notify your licensed insolvency trustee (LIT) that you intend to take on new credit for a vehicle.
-This is a legal requirement.
-Your LIT will issue a letter confirming they are aware — request this letter proactively.
-The process is routine; most LITs have handled many of these requests.
+If your proposal is still active, you must notify your licensed insolvency trustee before taking on new credit — this is a legal requirement.
+Request a trustee letter proactively.
+The process is routine; LITs handle this regularly.

 If your proposal is completed: the Certificate of Full Performance from your LIT confirms the proposal is closed.
 You can apply for credit freely with no trustee involvement.
 Show this certificate to your lender to accelerate the review process.